seongheon-96/seongheon-96.github.io/_pages/about.md

 My research focuses on making foundation models (LLMs, LVLMs, and VLAs) safe and reliable in real-world deployment.
 Specifically, I study **why and how these models fail** and **how to monitor and correct them** through:

-- Error detection and mitigation (e.g., hallucination)
+- Failure detection and mitigation
 - Failure reasoning
 - Latent space interpretability